 Yvonne Riaño is an Associate Professor at the Institute of Geography of the University of Neuchâtel, Switzerland.
 She is also Project Co-Leader at the Swiss National Centre of Competence in Research "On the move - The Migration-Mobility Nexus" (University of Neuchâtel).
 She obtained her PhD in Geography from the University of Ottawa (Canada) in 1996, and has since taught at the Universities of Ottawa, Bern (Switzerland), Graz (Austria) and Neuchâtel (Switzerland).
 She has spent time as a Visiting Scholar at Massey University, New Zealand.
 She is also an Editor of "Gender, Place and Culture: A Journal of Feminist Geography".
 Yvonne Riaño's research activities cut across social, economic, political, and urban geography.
 Her research interests are informed by feminist geographies of difference.
-She is particularly interested in understanding how gender regimes shape the differentiated power geometries, socio-spatial mobilities, and professional trajectories of men and women.
+She is particularly interested in geographies of inequality as manifested in the differentiated power geometries and socio-spatial mobilities of men and women, across local and international borders.
 Her work is inspired by intersectionality theory and post-colonial approaches.
 Her articles have been published in peer-reviewed journals such as "Qualitative Research", "Environment and Planning A", "International Migration and Integration", "Nouvelles Questions Féministes", "Equality, Diversity and Inclusion: An International Journal", "Diversities", and "Berichte zur deutschen Landeskunde".

 - Curriculum Vitae